pouakai-tarns-sunrise-mount-taranaki

 pouakai-tarns-boardwalk-

-From the car park at the end of Mangorei road you’ll find the trailhead.
-It felt as a bit of a weird start for us you will walk along a tarmac and then gravel road for the first 500 meters.
-The track then continues into the forest and changes into boardwalk for the rest of the trail.
+From the Mangorei Road car park which is at the end of Mangorei Road, you’ll find the start of the trail.
+It feels like a bit of a weird start because you will walk along a gravel driveway for the first 500 meters.
+The track then continues into the forest and changes into boardwalk steps for the rest of the trail.

 pouakai-tarns-walk-forest

-The first kilometres of the trail are through thick forest, so you are mostly covered by the trees which give protection from rain, sun or wind.
-But as soon as you break the bushline, you’ll be more exposed to wind.
-Especially on the last part towards the tarns.
+The first kilometers of the trail are through thick forest, so you are mostly covered by trees which give protection from rain, sun or wind.
+But as soon as you break the bush line, you’ll be more exposed to wind.
+Especially on the last part towards the Pouakai Tarns.

 boardwalk-forest